How Jon Favreau Became A New Hope For The Star Wars Universe

 With a lot still up in the air about what comes next outside of the multiple Disney+ series in development, Favreau might get to use his skills on the big screen.
 A new trilogy with Favreau and Filoni working together might just be what Star Wars needs to spawn a new hope in fans across the world.
 Get it, A New Hope?
 Star Wars puns?
 Yeah, no, we can wrap things up, that’s fine.

 If you’re a fan of Favreau’s work in the Star Wars Universe, then let us know in the comments why you enjoy his touch on things!
+If you’re looking for more MCU news, check out our post on the possibility of a John Krasinski Reed Richards.
 Thanks for reading Comic Years!

 Featured Image Credit: Lucasfilm